denten-books/plain-text/2-device.md

 the mechanism behind the [watch] dial, you will be able to predict the movement of the hour hand for any given movement of the minute hand," Wittgenstein writes.
 "And you will not be sceptical."
-Yet even there, we would be making an assumption about a mechanism that functions well.
+Yet even there, we would be making an assumption about a mechanism that *functions well*.
 "For instance, I may drop the clock" Wittgenstein explains, "so that the machinery is broken, or a lighting may strike it [@wittgenstein_wittgensteins_1976, 195].
 How are we to know if the mechanism functions properly or not?
 For that we would need "a picture" or some sort of schematics that describe what the proper mechanism should look like.
 The mechanism is in fact itself a type of a symbol for the perfected behavior of the sort that we expect.
 Where we tried to find the mechanism behind the symbol, we found also the symbol behind the mechanism.
-Once again we encounter the spiral of interpretation between intent and effect, which never quite manage to explain each other.
+Once again we struggle to complete the circuit of interpretation between intent and effect, which never quite manage to explain and to verify each other.

-In his lectures on mathematics, Wittgenstein never finds a way out of this recursive conundrum.
+In his lectures on mathematics, Wittgenstein never finds a way out of this conundrum.
 The foundations of mathematics rely on some such mutually dependent relationship between the physical and the symbolic worlds.
 Whether it is in math or in ordinary language, some magic happens at the coupling of the matter and sign.
 The precise point of contact concerns Wittgenstein in all fields of human activity, from literature to psychology and mathematics.

 In all of these fields, Wittgenstein finds an implicit analogy between "symbol" and "mechanism."
 A type of metaphor, the analogy itself is atomic.
 It